plone/training/plone_training_config/instructions.rst

 .. note::

-    If you have to use Windows you'll have to login to with `putty <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_.
+    If you use Windows you'll have to login with `putty <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_.
 Connect to vagrant@127.0.01 at port 2222.
 User _and_ password are `vagrant`.

 You are now logged in as the user vagrant in ``/home/vagrant``.
 We'll do all steps of the training as this user.